Jahid2121/pro-hunters-client/README.md

 # Pro Hunters Website
 ## Overview
-The JobSeeker website is a full-stack job-seeking platform built using React, Tailwind CSS, DaisyUI, Flowbite, and firebase.
+The Pro Hunters website is a full-stack job-seeking platform built using React, Tailwind CSS, DaisyUI, Flowbite, and firebase.
 It allows users to explore jobs by category, apply for positions, and manage their own job postings.

 * ### live demo here - https://pro-hunters.web.app